S3 Intelligent Tiering Storage Class

 The automatic access tiers are:

-If you have no special need to create a custom configuration, Intelligent Tiering works fine on Artifactory with the default settings.
-If you need to create a custom configuration, you must read the section Warning about Custom Configurations to ensure that you do not mistakenly use the archive access tiers, as these tiers can be activated during a customer configuration.
+If you do not need a custom configuration, Intelligent Tiering works with Artifactory using the default settings.
+If you need a custom configuration, read Warning about Custom Configurations to avoid mistakenly activating the archive access tiers.

 Changes in Artifactory

-Currently, there are no changes you need to make to Artifactory to work with Intelligent Tiering.
+No changes to Artifactory are required to work with Intelligent Tiering.

 Changes in S3